tiredboffin/fffw/README.md

 - ffun (unpublished yet) - tool to manipulate firmware image DAT files.
   - split DAT files (camers, lenses etc) into pieces, decompress compressed 'segments' and construct a new valid DAT files out of the modified pieces.
   - convert the decompressed DAT into ELF container for furher analysis in Ghidra.
 Supports most models starting from EXR processor (for e.g XF1) and up to "X Processor 5" cameras (X-T5, X100VI).
+  - generate .h files with enums and structures for use in Ghidra scripts to load the image, and to name and identify specific code sections, functions, and constants (e.g., task IDs).
-  - Note: Only ARM portions of the image are included into ELF, RX/RL78 code is not supported.
-GFX is work in progress.
+  - Note: Only the ARM portions of the image are included in the ELF.
+IBIS RX/RL78, video codecs, DSP, and AI chip code are not supported.
+  - Note: The Linux subsystem can be extracted and later analyzed using various standard tools.

+- ffbt (unpublished): A CLI tool for researching Bluetooth functions.
+  - emulate BLE functions of XApp and Camera Remote applications.
+This tool currently supports the following actions:
+    - backup/restore user config data
+    - enable/disable and collect activity logs
+    - activate Wi-Fi access point
+    - trigger shutter, update geolocation, time, etc.
+    - collect camera vital JSON data (only available on "X Processor 5" cameras)
+  - emulate BT1-TG remote control buttons
+  - emulate (select) BLE functions of camera (work in progress)
+    - currently, the plan is to only support pairing and handing over to Wi-Fi, to simplify the process of capturing TCP/IP dumps for reversing Fujifilm's ptpip dialect.

+- ffem (unpublished) - research emulator (work in porgress)
+  - code to emulate (select) functions.
+At this stage can be used to
+    - demangle the event driven parts of the code - state machine
+    - research SD and NAND controllers that are used by ffre

-- ffui (todo)
+- ffui (upublished, abandoned)
-  - extract and convert UI localized text resources (menu, help etc) into an editable format (work in porgress)
+  - extract and convert UI localized text resources (menu, help etc) into an editable format (complete for XE2)
-  - compile the resources back into camera format (work in porgress)
+  - compile the resources back into camera format

-- ffre (unpublished) - bricked camera recovery (work in progress)
+- ffre (unpublished, abandoned) - bricked camera recovery (put on hold)
   - runs firmware updater from SD card.
 Partially tested only on XE2.
 Can be made to work on other cameras with EXR-II SoC (XA2, XM1 etc).
 Porting to other SoC-s depends on bootrom availabilty.

-- ffem (unpublished) - research emulator (work in porgress)
-  - code to emulate (select) functions.
-At this stage can be used to
-    - demangle the event driven parts of the code
-    - research SD and NAND controllers that are used by ffre

 ## Instructions

 To put the camera into service ("ff80") mode